KDars24/VISA-FRIENDLY-JobScrapper/README.md

-# H1B Data Engineer Job Scraper
+# Visa-Friendly Data Engineer Intern Assignment

 A comprehensive automated system that scrapes "Data Engineer" job listings from Google Jobs using SerpAPI, filters them based on H1B sponsorship history, and stores the results in both CSV and database formats.